mlc-ai/Web-LLM-Assistant/README.md

 If you'd like your text to be generated directly in the document (instead of in a popup), enable inline generation by going to `chrome://extensions`, selecting *Details* for the `mlc-assistant`, clicking on *Extension options*, and then toggling the inline generation option.

-You can now go to any Overleaf document, and select `Alt + Shift + 3` to invoke the MLC Assistant!
+You can now go to any Overleaf document, and select `Option + Shift + 3` to invoke the MLC Assistant!